 A touching and genuinely moving novel with a cast of brilliant characters - Maureen Lee, RNA award-winning author of Dancing in the Dark

 A sensitive and well crafted portrayal of a young, unmarried girl . . .
 How true to life it seemed - Historical Novels Association

-Born and educated in Stoke-on-Trent, Margaret Kaine now lives in Eastbourne.
-Her short stories have been published in women's magazines in Great Britain, Ireland, Australia, South Africa and Norway.
-She won the 2002 Romantic Novelists' Association/Reader's Digest Of Love and Life New Writer's Award and also the Society of Authors' Sagittarius Prize for her first novel, Ring of Clay, published in 2002.
+Born and educated in Stoke-on-Trent, Margaret Kaine now lives in Leicester.
+She began writing ten years ago and her short stories have been published in women's magazines in Great Britain, Ireland, Australia, South Africa and Norway.
+She won the 2002 Romantic Novelists' Association/Reader's Digest Of Love and Life New Writer's Award for her first novel, Ring of Clay.